vsivsi/meteor-job/README.md

 * `getLog` -- If true, also refresh the jobs log data (which may be large).
 Default: `false`
 * `getFailures` -- If true, also refresh the jobs failure results (which may be large).
 Default: `false`

-`callback(error, result)` -- Result is true if refresh was successful.
-When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.
+`callback(error, result)` -- Result is the Job object if refresh was successful.
+When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result, so in this case this method is chainable.

 ```js
 job.refresh(function (err, result) {